Lamar Alexander: Impeachment of Donald Trump

-In the First impeachment trial of Donald Trump, Alexander was seen as a key swing voter in the bid to allow witness testimony in the trial.
+In the first impeachment trial of Donald Trump, Alexander was seen as a key swing voter in the bid to allow witness testimony in the trial.
 Near midnight on January 30, he said that he would vote against witnesses in the trial.

 On January 31, Alexander voted against considering any motion to subpoena witnesses or documents.
-Alexander additionally voted for tabling four amendments: an amendment to subpoena John Bolton, Mick Mulvaney, OMB employee Michael Duffey, and White House aide Robert Blair over the Ukraine scandal, an amendment to subpoena Bolton regarding the Ukraine scandal, an amendment to have Bolton give oral deposition and to testify before the Senate, and an amendment to have the Chief Justice of the United States, John Roberts, to decide motions from any Senator or party to subpoena relevant witnesses and documents that have relevance to the Impeachment articles.
+Alexander additionally voted for tabling four amendments: an amendment to subpoena John Bolton, Mick Mulvaney, OMB employee Michael Duffey, and White House aide Robert Blair over the Ukraine scandal, an amendment to subpoena Bolton regarding the Ukraine scandal, an amendment to have Bolton give oral deposition and to testify before the Senate, and an amendment to have the chief justice of the United States, John Roberts, to decide motions from any senator or party to subpoena relevant witnesses and documents that have relevance to the Impeachment articles.
 Alexander voted for a Senate resolution to the trial that passed, which concluded the witness testimony portion of the trial and moved to closing statements.

 Personal life

 In 1969, Alexander married Leslee "Honey" Buhler, who grew up in Victoria, Texas, and graduated from Smith College in Massachusetts.
 They had met during a softball game for Senate staff members.
 Together they have four children: Drew, Leslee, Kathryn, and Will.
-Drew passed away in 2021.
+Drew died in 2021.
 After a six-month trip to Australia with his family in the late 1980s, Alexander wrote about their adventure in a book entitled Six Months Off.

 Alexander is a classical and country pianist.
-He began taking lessons at age three, and won several competitions as a child.
+He began taking piano lessons at age three, and won several competitions as a child.
 In April 2007, he played piano on singer Patti Page's re-recording of her 1950 hit "Tennessee Waltz".
 He appeared on the record at the invitation of record executive Mike Curb.
 Alexander and Page performed the song live at an April 4 fundraiser for his senatorial re-election campaign in Nashville's Schermerhorn Symphony Center.
+While clerking for Judge Wisdom, he also played trombone, tuba and washboard at a Bourbon Street nightclub.

 Alexander is a member of Sons of the Revolution.
 He is a member and elder of Westminster Presbyterian Church in Nashville, a congregation of the Presbyterian Church (USA).

 Alexander is an Eagle Scout, and used his Scouting experience in the Senate, sponsoring a 2010 resolution recognizing February 8, as "Boy Scouts of America Day."